 Let’s connect!
 If you liked this recipe, make sure to leave a comment below, I love hearing from you!
 Tag me on instagram @occasionallyeggs and #occasionallyeggs so I can see what you’re making, and stay in touch via facebook, pinterest, and bloglovin.

-Wash the vegetables, peeling if necessary.
+- Wash the vegetables, peeling if necessary.
 Cut into approximately equally sized pieces, including the onion.
-Toss with the oil, spices, and herbs.
+Toss with the oil, spices, seasoning to taste, and herbs.

 - Bake for about an hour, or until the vegetables can be easily pierced with a fork.

 1. If you have a garden with root vegetables, this meal is essentially free.
 Otherwise, you should be able to find all of the ingredients for a very reasonable price.
 2. Or other light tasting oil.